 Inspector ID numbers allow an inspector to enter an inspection into the HSIS database and are granted only to qualified individuals.
-Those seeking to acquire such a number must first submit a Qualifications Record form (WisDOT DT 2001).
+Those seeking to acquire such a number must first submit a Qualifications Record form (WisDOT DT2001).
 This form requires the applicants to verify their qualifications mainly through training course completion certificates, license numbers, experience histories, and letters of recommendation.
-This packet of documents should be emailed to the Assistant Statewide Program Manager (ASPM) within WisDOT's Bureau of Structures.
-For inspectors associated with a specific County Program, this packet of documents should be first emailed to the Region Program Manager for recommendation to the ASPM.
+See the Inspector Application and Credentials webpage for submitting this information and other requirements.

-The ASPM will review the documentation provided and make a decision on whether to accept the applicant and assign them an Inspector ID number.
+BOS will review the documentation provided and make a decision on whether to accept the applicant and assign them an Inspector ID number.
 Follow-up on the experience history may be performed.
 Successful applicants will be emailed a cover letter informing them of their acceptance and their unique Inspector ID number.
-Once an ID number is assigned, the ASPM will coordinate with the Structure Management Engineer (SME) to get HSIS permissions assigned to the ID number.
+Once an ID number is assigned, HSIS permissions is assigned to the ID number.
 More specifics on the permissions within HSIS will be discussed in the following section.

-All of the documents associated with this process will be stored by the Bureau of Structures in its filing system.
-This system is to be maintained by the ASPM.
+All of the documents associated with this process will be stored by BOS in its filing system.
+This system is to be maintained under the direction of the SPM.